Introduction #

 Conclusion #

-I'm grateful to Ivan Toftul for introducing me to [CR04] and helping me to understand it.
+We are grateful to Ivan Toftul for introducing us to [CR04], and helping us to understand it.

 References #